MichaelCurrin/thebuckfeverground/docs/development.md

 ## Naming

-Blog posts in the [_posts](/_posts) directory must have hyphens and not underscores, otherwise they will not build.
-Otherwise, underscores are usually used for filenames in this repo.
+Blog posts in the [_posts](/_posts) directory must have _hyphens_ and not underscores (snake_case), otherwise they will not be built.

+For other pages in this project, underscores are fine and so are used.

 ## Build times